ChrFrohn/Entra-verified-id-apps/README.md

 For a long time, I have been looking at the Microsoft Entra Verified ID feature.
 It's a powerful technology that allows you to issue verifiable IDs to your colleagues/employees - think of it as a digital employee ID card.
 This can then be used to verify that the person who, for example, requests access to an application is who they claim to be.

-While Microsoft Entra Verified ID is straightforward to set up in the Entra portal, there's one significant challenge: once you have it configured, there's no out-of-the-box solution for users to actually obtain their verified ID credentials or for others to verify them.
+While Microsoft Entra Verified ID is straightforward to set up in the Entra portal, there's one significant challenge: once you have it configured, there's no out-of-the-box solution (yet) for users to actually obtain their verified ID credentials or for others to verify them.
 That's the gap this project fills.

 I decided to create a complete web application solution that eliminates the initial development barrier and allows organizations to start experimenting with verifiable credentials right away.
 This project provides two production-ready web applications that you can fork, deploy, and start using without writing a single line of code.